grow-assistant/sales-assistant/docs/templates/public_low_daily_fee/fallback_2.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf has grown from a simple golf service into a fully integrated on-course platform—handling beverage cart deliveries, snack-bar requests, and quick to-go pickups.
-We strive to help facilities serving cost-conscious golfers increase efficiency, boost F&B revenue, and maintain pace of play.

-At Pinetree Country Club, we helped reduce average order times by 40%, which led to smoother rounds and more satisfied players.
-Would you have time for a quick call to see if [FacilityName] could see similar improvements?
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables golfers to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a streamlined golf experience platform, covering everything from on-course requests to snack bar orders and quick-service dining.

+We're inviting 2-3 courses to join us at no cost for 2025, to help us perfect our offering for busy public courses.
+At similar courses, this model has reduced average order times by 40%, improving player satisfaction and keeping pace of play moving.

+Swoop will help increase F&B revenue while making it easier for your players to get what they need.
+Let's chat about how this might work for [ClubName]?